 Alan found the curriculum very limited and received very poor reports.
 He found teams sports difficult and preferred solitary running.
 Without meaning to be one, he was seen as a rebel - his head teacher reported that he was 'the sort of boy who is bound to be a problem for any school or community.'
 This was an early sign of the feelings that some in society would have about him later.

 A very long ride

 His first day at Sherborne also happened to be the first day of the General Strike in Britain.
 This meant that there were no buses or trains running.
-Turing was so determined to get to school that he rode his bicycle for the 60 miles from his home in Southampton to the school.
+Alan was so determined to get to school that he rode his bicycle for the 60 miles from his home in Southampton to the school.
 This determination and persistence were also important parts of Alan's character, which would stand him in good stead during World War 2.

 Alan felt very isolated at school - his peers did not have the same interests as he and he spent a lot of time alone.
 In 1927, his grandfather gave him a copy of Einstein's 'General Theory of Relativity', which he read, and his notebook from that time shows an incredible depth of understanding by this 15 year old boy.
 However, he continued to feel very solitary until he entered the 6th form and met Christopher Morcom, another brilliant boy who shared his passion for maths and science.
 Christopher recognised how clever Alan really was and together they ate and breathed mathematics, astronomy, physics and chemistry.